Quetzal-1-CubeSat-Team/quetzal1-hardware/ADCS/README.md

 ### I2C Isolation

 The ADCS module communicates via I2C with the On-Board Computer (OBC).
 However, the Electrical Power System (EPS) PCB contains load switches that turn the ADCS PCB (and other systems) on and off independently.
-Therefore, the I2C bus on the ADCS PCB was isolated with a [Texas Instruments TCA4311ADGKR](https://www.ti.com/product/TCA4311A/part-details/TCA4311ADGKR) I2C buffer.
+Therefore, the I2C bus on the ADCS PCB was isolated with an I2C buffer ([Texas Instruments, Cat.
+No. TCA4311ADGKR](https://www.ti.com/product/TCA4311A/part-details/TCA4311ADGKR)).
 Without this, a power-off of the ADCS PCB would cause the unpowered slave to pull the whole satellite's I2C bus low.

 ### Deployment Switches